kaitlin-fair/ECE495_Fa24/_sources/venv_setup.md

 ## ECE 495 Setup Assignment Instructions

-### Download Required Software
+### Download Python 3.10.11 (the version matters)

 - For this course, you will need a Python environment that uses **python 3.10.11** with specific software packages listed in requirements.txt in this repository.
-[Download Python 3.10.11](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe) - This link will download the *.exe file for Python 3.10.11.
-Double click the downloaded file to start the installer. *Be sure to check the box that says add to PATH!*
+[Download Python 3.10.11](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe) - This link will download the *.exe file for Python 3.10.11.*

+- Double click the downloaded file to load the installer.
+In the first window, *be sure to check the box that says add to PATH!* and take note of the location listed under `Install Now` (you'll need it later so write it down or take a screenshot).
+Then click `Install Now`.

+- If something pops up about disabling path length limit, go ahead and do so.

+### Install VS Code

 - [Install VS Code](https://code.visualstudio.com/download) if you don't already have it.